 What Is a Hospital Indemnity Insurance Plan?

 Hospital indemnity insurance is coverage you can add to your existing health insurance plan.
 This form of supplemental insurance pays you a predetermined benefit amount per day for each hospital confinement.
-They usually pay you this daily benefit amount for up to a year.
+The insurance company usually pays this daily benefit amount for up to a year.

-The coverage your hospital indemnity insurance provides will depend on your plan choice.
+The coverage your hospital indemnity insurance provides will depend on your plan selection.
 In general, most plans cover:

 • Hospital confinement (with or without surgery)